sleepydragonsw/PyCExtWorkshop/doc/project3.rst

 -------------------------------------

-Do you remember the *PyMethodDef* list that ended with ``{NULL, NULL, 0, NULL}`` that you added to your C file an earlier project?
+Do you remember the *PyMethodDef* list that ended with ``{NULL, NULL, 0, NULL}`` that you added to your C file in the last project?
 This is the list to which your new C function needs to be added in order to make it callable from Python.